viacheslavoleshko/olx-price-checker/README.md

 ## OLX Partner API integration

-To work with API and get advert data from API you need pass your api token on `.env` file
+To get advert data from official OLX API you need pass your api token in `.env` file

 ```
 OLX_API_KEY="your_olx_access_token"